-Deadly Sport Gippsland aims to encourage and support positive lifestyle change among the Gippsland Aboriginal community by promoting sporting role models, activities and events using social media.
+Deadly Gippsland aims to encourage and support positive lifestyle change among the Gippsland Aboriginal community by promoting sporting role models, activities and events using social media.
 The purpose of the program is:

 - To deliver population based health promotion social marketing campaign reaching large proportion of the Gippsland Aboriginal population.